 Figure 3.40.
 Comparison of cytochrome oxidase from bacteria and bovine..
 Molecular models of cytochrome oxidase from Rhodobacter sphaeroides (A) and bovine (B) are compared.
 Each protein is a complex of several distinct proteins, but the four polypeptides shown in color have a high degree of similarity in both their sequence (see Figure 3.41) and structure.
 The structural similarity should be obvious in this view.
 Such structurally similarity cannot have arisen by chance, but must reflect the evolution of each from a single ancestor.
 The gray polypeptides in the bovine cytochrome oxidase are not found in the bacterial protein.

 The basic building blocks of the cell, such as nucleic acids, amino acids and sugars are identical.
 Macromolecular organizations such as chromosomes and membranes have many similarities.
 Many proteins in eukaryotes, especially those that carry out essential cell functions, have homologs in bacteria that share a high degree of sequence and structural similarity.
 An example that illustrates this point is the respiratory enzyme cytochrome oxidase.
-As shown in Figures 3.40 and 3.41, a comparison of cytochrome oxidase from the bovine and Rhodobacter sphaeroides reveals a near identical arrangement of the catalytic proteins and high sequence similarity.
-However, the cytochrome oxidase in the bovine has a number of other polypeptides that serve a structural role.
+As shown in Figures 3.40 and 3.41, a comparison of cytochrome oxidase from the bovine and Rhodobacter sphaeroides reveals a near-identical arrangement of the catalytic proteins and high sequence similarity.
+However, the cytochrome oxidase in the bovine has several other polypeptides that serve a structural role.

 Figure 3.41.
 Sequence comparison of cytochrome oxidase from three species.
 A sequence comparison of cytochrome oxidase showing the high degree of identical amino acids between these very different species: cows and two different bacteria.
 The colored boxed indicate where the amino acids are identical or similar among the three sequences and the different colors refer to different classes of amino acids.

-The DNA in all organisms is chemically similar but the organization of the helix into higher order structures varies.
-Eukaryotes contain a larger number of histones (chromosome-binding proteins) and in many cases during cell division, compaction of the chromosome takes place, so that they are visible using light microscopy.
+The DNA in all organisms is chemically similar but the organization of the helix into higher-order structures varies.
+Eukaryotes contain a larger number of histones (chromosome-binding proteins).
+In many cases, during cell division, compaction of the chromosome occurs so that they are visible using light microscopy.

 The basic mechanism of converting genetic information into proteins is also rather similar.
-Most all of the central components of this process show sequence similarities across biology, and substantial functional similarities as well.
+Most of the central components of this process show sequence similarities across biology and substantial functional similarities.
 The fact that eukaryotes have nuclei means that mRNA must be transported outside of that structure before translation can begin, but the process is otherwise rather similar.

 The most conserved of all structures is probably the membrane.
 Membranes enclose all living systems and every membrane contains amphipathic lipids.
 The exact chemical structure of the lipids is often different depending upon the species and its environment, but the overall arrangement of the membrane is the same.
 Membranes perform remarkably similar functions in all species: keeping the cytoplasm in and the environment out.
 Cholesterol is common in the membranes of eukaryotes, but is uncommon in bacterial and archaeal membranes.

 Eukaryotes are typically more complex than prokaryotes and appear more organized when examined in the microscope.
 This organization into different intracellular compartments likely reflects the demands of a more complex cellular system.
 It may also be that the formation of these separate organelles allowed the subsequent evolution of more elaborate cells.
 Figure 3.42 diagrams the various structures found in the typical eukaryotic cells.
-Note that chloroplasts are only found in photosynthetic organisms.
+Only photosynthetic organisms contain chloroplasts.
 The organelles are the nucleus, the mitochondria, the endoplasmic reticulum and the Golgi apparatus.
-Internally eukaryotic cells have a cytoskeleton that determines cell structure and in plants this is supplemented by cell walls.
+Internally eukaryotic cells have a cytoskeleton that determines cell structure, and plants supplement this with cell walls.
 We discuss these structures and their functions in eukaryotic cells in the following sections.